August 14th, 2020

 After a year, I had something I was ready to share.
 I was equally proud, excited, and nervous.
 I started asking friends and colleagues for ideas about where to take this first draft.

 In the winter of 2019, I reached out to my network asking for help finding a publisher.
-Amy Varga, President of The Varga Group, was one of the folks who answered the call, and suggested I reach out to Kivi Leroux-Miller and Antoinette Kerr from Bold and Bright Media.
+Amy Varga, President of the Varga Group, was one of the folks who answered the call, and suggested I reach out to Kivi Leroux-Miller and Antoinette Kerr from Bold and Bright Media.
 I gathered my courage, and did just that.
+I reached out to my network and began sharing my book with publishers.

 The good news?
-They liked it!
+People liked it!
 The scary news?
 They wanted MORE.

 They wanted me to expand the book to include not only creating the evaluation plan, but also how to go about implementing it.